rodmachen/rodmachen.com/app/_posts/writing/2013-10-02-anne-hulls-guide-to-investigative-journalism.md

 <p dir="ltr">
   Hull’s message to young journalists was short and sweet: You won’t get paid much, so find a place to write that shares your values.
 She has spent a lifetime living this out, and her readers are better for it.

+(This article was originally published by the Austin Chronicle on October 2, 2013 under the title “<a href="http://www.austinchronicle.com/daily/books/2013-10-02/immerse-yourself-in-anne-hulls-words/" target="_blank">Immerse Yourself in Anne Hull&#8217;s Words.</a>“)
 </p>